Out of Office Adventures

 Sandy paths branched out from an open-air communal space, curving around palm trees.
 Huts made from natural fibres dotted the grounds, blending beautifully with the gardens.

-At the rustic reception, signs proposed creamy lassi and a $6 dinner buffet of Indian specialities.
+At the rustic reception, signs proposed creamy lassi and a casual dinner buffet of Indian specialities.
 Nearby, cushions lay invitingly on a bench, perfect for curling up with a good book.

 Around the corner, a red wooden yoga platform, strung with fairy lights, awaited evening candlelit classes and sunrise sessions by the sea.